veit/vs_buildout/README.rst

 You need to run (please see remarks regarding your operating system below)::

  $ git clone https://github.com/veit/vs_buildout.git
+ …
+ $ cd vs_buildout
  $ git checkout -t origin/5.0
+ …
+ Switched to a new branch '5.0'
  $ python2.7 bootstrap.py -c devel.cfg

 This will create ``bin`` folder and ``bin/buildout`` script.
 If you any time